 Things to Do With Eggshell (Calcium) Powder

-I recently wrote an article about how to make your own calcium powder using eggshells.
-I thought I would write a follow up article about some great ways to use your homemade calcium powder!
+I recently wrote an article about how to make your own calcium powder using eggshells.---And here is a follow up article with even more ways to use this white gold!

 Personally, I say listen to your body.
 If you are under a great deal of stress, it may be likely that your body is not able to absorb the calcium you need from foods, so supplementing may be a good idea.
 At any rate, if you find yourself craving foods rich in calcium (dairy, kale, spinach, etc.) then your body is telling you something.
 You can see a doctor to have tests run to determine if you are deficient in calcium, if you need more specifics.
 Personally, I just take a little every day for prevention.